·

 So, I decided to try this recipe and see if I can make moist and delicious banana bars that are fat free!
 I didn’t want it to be too sweet and I wanted the natural flavor of the banana to shine in this quick bread.
 The ingredients in the recipe were so simple, it had to be tasty and delicious.

 Okay, confession time.
 I was lazy and didn’t use my scale to measure the ingredients out.
-I used an online converter.
-I don’t think it was very accurate.
+I used an online converter so I don’t think it was very accurate.
 When I poured the batter into the pan, after doubling, it, there wasn’t a lot of batter there.
 So, I decided to turn it into a nice banana bread instead of bars.
 We’re always looking for a delicious banana bread we can eat on this nutritional program we’re on.
 I was truly hoping these slight adjustments would be perfect!

 A Kitchen Hoors Adventures | Deliciously Low Fat Banana Bread based on The More Then Occasional Baker's Browned Butter Banana Bars